nginx/nginx/ECH-build.md

 NGINX configuration as shown in the example below.
 All ECH PEM files in that directory that are successfully decoded will be loaded.

+The NGINX instance also needs to include a virtual server that matches the ECH `public_name` so that the ECH fallback can work.
+The first virtual server in the example below does this.

 ```
 http {
     log_format withech '$remote_addr - $remote_user [$time_local] '